 You might merely walk up to this city by taking a mule track of Chemin du Paradis.
 It is true that you need to climb around 500 meters, but the route is such a paradise by the end.
-If you are a less adventurous traveler, you may stay in your car and drive up to the exotic community which attracts more visitors than villagers on Riviera.
+If you are a less adventurous traveler, you may stay in your car and drive up to the exotic community, which attracts more visitors than villagers on Riviera.

-Sitting as an eagle’s nest at the top of a rocky spur, Gourdon is an epitome of a perched rural community which has a breathtaking view of around 80km of coastline from Nice and Theoule-Sur-Mer.
+Sitting as an eagle’s nest at the top of a rocky spur, Gourdon is an epitome of a perched rural community that has a breathtaking view of around 80km of coastline from Nice and Theoule-Sur-Mer.

 Grasse is known to have stunning and inspiring views of Antibes and Cannes coasts, and it also houses marvelous views above.
 It has a lot of villages nearby which are equally charming, and the friendly locals welcome tourists.

 The area of Grasse is best for enjoying outdoor fun and hiking.
 It can be the best choice to go mountain biking, horse riding, and to play tennis and golf.
 The best route to get here is the 4-lane N2285 highway from A8 exit 42.
-There is no need to go far to visit a few of the perfumeries which are the major attractions here.
+There is no need to go far to visit a few of the perfumeries, which are the major attractions here.

 Located on the Nice-Monaco, the town of Eze-sur-Mer is by the sea, and it is something you shouldn’t confuse with Eze-le-Village, a historic village with breathtaking and sweeping views of Riviera.

 You can quickly get to this peaceful village from the train station via Chemin de la Mer, a steep and long footpath which is connecting the seaside town.
 You can take a bus from Monaco, Nice or Villefranche.
-You may ask a tourist information office, hotel, or visit the official website of Lignes d’Azur regarding bus schedule.
+You may ask a tourist information office, hotel, or visit the official website of Lignes d’Azur regarding the bus schedule.

-The Eze is a typical monarch in Igbo culture and tradition which is suggested by the community of elders or chiefs, who are appointed for their good deeds.
-It is said that “Igbo enwe eze” which means there is no king in Igbo.
+The Eze is a typical monarch in Igbo culture and tradition, which is suggested by the community of elders or chiefs, who are appointed for their good deeds.
+It is said that “Igbo enwe eze,” which means there is no king in Igbo.
 Well, it doesn’t mean that the Igbo societies aren’t complicated.
 In fact, it has been explained in sociological, anthropological, and political research for centuries.

 Located halfway along Brague River, Valbonne is a commune situated in a basin, which has two sites, i.e., the old village in the northwest and Sophia Antipolis in the east around Garbejaire and Haut-Sartoux towns.